David Teece: Theory of the multiproduct firm

 Roberts and Saloner (2013) credit Teece with "the first attempt to build a systematic theory of the firm scope based on profit-maximizing behavior" (827) in his 1982 article "Towards an Economic Theory of the Multiproduct Firm," in which Teece describes the existence of excess resources in firms, stating that firms could better use those resources by diversifying into new lines of business.
 He also presents transaction cost arguments regarding whether resources can be shared contractually, and explains that protecting those resources is a potential basis for diversification.
 Teece additionally builds on Williamson (1975) in arguing that "internal capital allocation may be better than what the market can achieve" (828).

 Dynamic Competition

 For over three decades Teece has criticized antitrust and competition economics for its failure to consider the power of innovation driven broad spectrum dynamic competition.
 Teece tweaks the sources of economic rents down more finely, and believes Schumpeterian and Ricardian rents are generally benign from an antitrust perspective.
 This is seen to be "a very valuable insight" that is counter to traditional antitrust enforcement.
 He is recognized for persistently alerting regulatory bodies to the different nature of competition in the innovation economy compared to the industrial economy.
+As of 2026, Teece is the co-editor of the Journal of Dynamic Competition.